asmaahamisa/Testing_Projects/README.md

 ▶️ How to Run the Tests
 You can run the automation scripts in two ways:

 🔹 Option 1: From VS Code (What I Used)
 Open the project folder in Visual Studio Code
 Open the test file (e.g., test_Scenario1.py)

 Click the green ▶ Run button at the top-right of the editor window

+// if use this way make sure you are adding at the end of the test case the manual call function

 The test will execute and open the browser automatically